Lea-Francis: History

-The company had a chequered history with some notable motorcycles and cars but financial difficulties surfaced on a regular basis.
+The company had a chequered history with some notable motorcycles and cars, but financial difficulties surfaced on a regular basis.
 The Hillfields site was abandoned in 1937 when it was sold by the receiver and a new company, under a slightly different name, moved to Much Park Street in Coventry.
 It survived there until 1962 when the company finally closed.

 The Lynx, a tube-framed 2+2 roadster with a Ford Zephyr 2.6 litre inline-six engine, was the final model produced by Lea-Francis.
-Unveiled at the October 1960 British Motor show, it was famously painted in mauve with gold trim.
-The model remained in prototype form and only 3 Lynx cars were made as no production was started due to lack of demand.
+Unveiled at the October 1960 British Motor show, it was painted in mauve with gold trim.
+The model remained in prototype form and only 3 Lynx cars were made due to lack of demand.

 A total of almost 10,000 Lea-Francis vehicles were made until production ceased due to the Lynx's failure to capture the buying public's attention.
 By the time of the Lynx's launch, Lea-Francis was so financially distressed that they could not afford to build Lynxes unless they had been pre-ordered, and as none were, only three prototypes were made.
 Lea-Francis also dallied into starting production of the Fuldamobil Nobel bubble car to keep busy but it proved a frivolous plan and had competition from the famous Mini that was introduced in the late 1950s.
 More serious work was undertaken when a new prototype was built for a possible brand new saloon using a Chrysler V8 engine but the project remained unfinished.

 The motor manufacturing parts of the company passed into the hands of the receiver in 1962, leaving Lea-Francis to continue with their engineering business.
 The company's material assets were purchased by Quinton Hazell Ltd., a motor vehicle component manufacturer, while the Lea-Francis name was purchased by English entrepreneur Barrie Price at about the same time.

 In 1976 Barrie Price began work on a hand made new car which was to be an expensive Lea-Francis Nostalgia type tourer powered by a Jaguar running gear, recalling the same cars Lea-Francis was known for in the 1930s.
 Price's firm, A.B.PRICE LIMITED, has continued to provide service and spares for the surviving cars since 1980 and has also built a number of retro Lea-Francis modern motor cars to special order, reviving the "Ace of Spades" name to their unique hand built model.
 These have a handsome aluminium body shell composed of a number of U.K.-made components, being produced as a two-seat coupé and a convertible.
-Both versions are powered by Jaguar Cars mechanicals and are produced at an average of 12-14 cars annually with a price tag at 20000 GBP according to motorbook author and writer G.N.
+Both versions are powered by Jaguar Cars mechanicals and are produced at an average of 12-14 cars annually with a price tag at £20,000 according to motorbook author and writer G.N.
 Georgano.